OK, you're here to find out how to get rid of bed bugs, so we'll get on with it, shall we?

 The best products for getting rid of bed bugs

-1. Bed bug spray
+1. Tackle them with bed bug spray

 One of the first steps in eliminating bed bugs, is to try and kill them in situ before they get spread around the house.
 You will need to wash all bedlinen or soft furnishings that they have been on but before doing so, you will want to get rid of them where they live.
 A spray is also good for items you can't wash like some furniture and mattresses.